 Across most of the region there are, on average, about 30 rain days (rainfall greater than 1 mm) in winter (December to February) and less than 25 days in summer (June to August) with the highest averages being at the higher altitude of the Wolds.

 Although rainfall is generally low, there have been some noteworthy severe storms.
-These include 25 August 1912 when over 100 mm was recorded in Norfolk causing damage to roads and bridges, with a maximum of 205 mm at Brundall, east of Norwich.
+These include 25 to 26 August 1912 when over 100 mm was recorded in Norfolk causing damage to roads and bridges, with a maximum of 205 mm at Brundall, east of Norwich.
 On 1 September 1994, 147 mm was recorded in only a few hours at Ditchingham near Bungay in Suffolk, causing transport disruption and significant flooding.
 The highest recorded daily rainfall total in the UK was 279mm at Martinstown in Dorset on 18 July 1955.

 The number of thunderstorms in a year can make a significant contribution to the total annual rainfall.
 They can occur at any time of year but are more frequent during the summer months.
 Over East Anglia, Lincolnshire and Humberside the average number of days of thunder per year is about 15 although there is considerable variability from year to year.
 For example, Cambridge recorded 2 days of thunder in 1997, 7 in 1998 and 22 in 1999.